semlix/semlix/docs/source/indexing.rst

 updating, ``update_document`` acts just like ``add_document``.

-"Unique" fields and ``update_document`` are simply convenient shortcuts for deleting and adding.
-Whoosh has no inherent concept of a unique identifier, and in no way enforces uniqueness when you use ``add_document``.
+"Unique" fields and ``update_document`` are simply convenient shortcuts for deleting and adding. semlix has no inherent concept of a unique identifier, and in no way enforces uniqueness when you use ``add_document``.